wp-plugins/sp-client-document-manager/readme.txt

 * Enhanced the log for productivity pack
 * Productivity now uses the license manager so you can get automatic updates, please submit a support ticket if you need a new license.

+= 1.9.8 =

+* Major updates to the UI
+* Changed permission system
+* Removed the folder dropdown and replaced it with an as you see is what you get type of system

+= 1.9.9 =

+* Auto detect if theres no shortcode installed and asks if you want to create it automatically